Tea Tree Cica Trouble Cleansing Foam

 โ Criticized

-- Tea tree scent may be too strong for some
+- Natural tea tree scent is too strong for some users

 ๐ฐ Budget-Friendly Alternatives (Dupes)